Vegan Collard Greens

-The real secret within this Vegan Southern-Style Collard Greens is the addition of bold, smoky flavors which boost the flavor of the greens above any other.
+The real secret to these Vegan Collard Greens is the addition of bold, smoky flavors which boost the flavor of the greens above any other.

-Smoked paprika is the spice that provides the vegan collard greens with a distinctive background smokiness to amp the flavor.
+Smoked paprika is the spice that provides the vegetarian collard greens with a distinctive background smokiness to amp the flavor.
 With the amount of flavor packed into this dish,

-it is hard to believe that it only takes 30 minutes to complete.
+It is hard to believe that it only takes 30 minutes to complete this vegan collard greens recipe.
 The pot liquor of rich, smoky soup permeates all the vegetables and is almost as delicious as the vegan collard greens themselves.

-The resulting dish is fresh and tender vegan collard green, an amazingly delicious taste of the South!
+The resulting dish is fresh and tender vegan greens, an amazingly delicious taste of the South!

 He specially requested that I make my Cranberry Oatmeal Sandwich Cookies, Vegan Gluten-Free Carrot Cake, Jamaican Rice and Peas, Jamaican Spicy Curry Potato, and a big pot of Vegan Southern-Style Collard Greens.